Mandatory Palestine: Beginning of Zionist insurgency

-After World War II: Insurgency and the Partition Plan
+After the Second World War: Insurgency and the Partition Plan

 The three main Jewish underground forces later united to form the Jewish Resistance Movement and carry out several attacks and bombings against the British administration.
 In 1946, the Irgun blew up the King David Hotel in Jerusalem, the southern wing of which was the headquarters of the British administration, killing 92 people.
 Following the bombing, the British Government began interning illegal Jewish immigrants in Cyprus.
-In 1948 the Lehi assassinated the UN mediator Count Bernadotte in Jerusalem.
-Yitzak Shamir, future prime minister of Israel was one of the conspirators.
+In 1948, the Lehi assassinated Count Bernadotte, the UN mediator, in Jerusalem.
+Yitzak Shamir, a future Prime Minister of Israel, was one of the conspirators.

-The negative publicity resulting from the situation in Palestine caused the Mandate to become widely unpopular in Britain, and caused the United States Congress to delay granting the British vital loans for reconstruction.
-The British Labour party had promised before its election in 1945 to allow mass Jewish migration into Palestine but reneged on this promise once in office.
-Anti-British Jewish militancy increased and the situation required the presence of over 100,000 British troops in the country.
-Following the Acre Prison Break and the retaliatory hanging of British Sergeants by the Irgun, the British announced their desire to terminate the mandate and to withdraw by no later than the beginning of August 1948.
+The negative publicity resulting from the situation in Palestine caused the Mandate to become widely unpopular in Britain itself and caused the United States Congress to delay granting the British vital loans for reconstruction.
+The British Labour Party had promised before its election in 1945 to allow mass Jewish migration into Palestine but reneged on this promise once in office.
+Anti-British Jewish militancy increased, and the situation required the presence of over 100,000 British troops in the country.
+Following the Acre Prison Break and the retaliatory hanging of British sergeants by the Irgun, the British announced their desire to terminate the mandate and to withdraw by no later than the beginning of August 1948.

 The Anglo-American Committee of Inquiry in 1946 was a joint attempt by Britain and the United States to agree on a policy regarding the admission of Jews to Palestine.
 In April, the Committee reported that its members had arrived at a unanimous decision.
 The Committee approved the American recommendation of the immediate acceptance of 100,000 Jewish refugees from Europe into Palestine.
-It also recommended that there be no Arab, and no Jewish State.
+It also recommended that there be no Arab or Jewish state.
 The Committee stated that "in order to dispose, once and for all, of the exclusive claims of Jews and Arabs to Palestine, we regard it as essential that a clear statement of principle should be made that Jew shall not dominate Arab and Arab shall not dominate Jew in Palestine".
-US President Harry S Truman angered the British Government by issuing a statement supporting the 100,000 refugees but refusing to acknowledge the rest of the committee's findings.
-Britain had asked for U.S assistance in implementing the recommendations.
+U.S. President Harry S. Truman angered the British Government by issuing a statement supporting the 100,000 refugees but refusing to acknowledge the rest of the committee's findings.
+Britain had asked for U.S. assistance in implementing the recommendations.
 The US War Department had said earlier that to assist Britain in maintaining order against an Arab revolt, an open-ended US commitment of 300,000 troops would be necessary.
 The immediate admission of 100,000 new Jewish immigrants would almost certainly have provoked an Arab uprising.